ELeeAstro/gCMCRT/README.md

 do_LD - .True. = Applying the limb darkening scheme (lbl mode only)

-ilimb - Integer limb darking law selection
+ilimb - Integer limb darkening law selection.
+Options are 1 linear, 2 quadratic, 3 square-root, 4 logarithmic, 5 exponential, 6 three-parameter, 7 four-parameter non-linear and 8 power-2.

-LD_c - Limb darkening coefficents
+LD_c - Limb darkening coefficients

-Rs - Radius of star (Solar units, for LD only)
+Rs - Radius of star in Solar units.
+Used for limb darkening and phase/eclipse geometry.

-inc - Inclination in degrees (for LD only)
+inc - Inclination in degrees.
+Used for limb darkening and phase/eclipse geometry.

-phase - phase (for LD only)
+phase - Phase value used by the limb-darkening setup.

+do_phase - .True. = calculate an emission phase curve using `n_phase`; .False. = use the single `viewphi`/`viewthet` value from the experiment namelist.

+do_eclipse - .True. = include eclipse/occultation geometry during phase-curve emission calculations.

 n_phase - Number of phases to calculate (= 1 for single phase)

+n_ecl - Number of eclipse points used when `do_phase` and `do_eclipse` are both .True.

+do_surf - Surface switch for surface-enabled experiments.

+T_surf - Surface temperature.

+emis_surf - Surface emissivity.

+alb_surf - Surface albedo.

 ### &sph_3D_em